risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 created dist/cjs.js in 32ms
 ```

 If you check the generated `dist/cjs.js` file, you'll see that the lodash code is not included.
-It simply `require` the `lodash-es` module.
+It is simply `require` the `lodash-es` module.

 ```js
 'use strict';